mfenniak/dynamodb_fdw/README.md

 ```
 CREATE FOREIGN TABLE fdwtest2 (
     oid TEXT,
-    partition_key TEXT,
+    partition_key TEXT OPTIONS ( partition_key 'id' ),
-    sort_key TEXT,
+    sort_key TEXT OPTIONS ( sort_key 'skey' ),
-    document JSON NOT NULL
+    document JSON OPTIONS ( ddb_document 'true' )
 ) SERVER multicorn_dynamo OPTIONS (
     aws_region 'us-west-2',
     table_name 'fdwtest2'
 )
 ```

-The fields in this table are:
+The fields in this example table are:
 - `oid`
-  - a composite primary key of `partition_key`, and `sort_key` used because multicorn (Python FDW wrapper) only supports a single column for write operations.
-Basically, ignore this, though.
+  - Internal composite primary key of `partition_key`, and `sort_key`, used to support write operations.
+It can be ignored; don't query it, and don't bother providing it when INSERTing into a table.
 - `partition_key`
-  - the partition key of the DynamoDB table.
+  - The partition key of the DynamoDB table.
+Any name can be used for the PostgreSQL column.
 Only string partition keys are supported currently.
+The option `partition_key` must be set to the name of the partition key on the DynamoDB table.
 It is highly recommended that when querying `dynamodb`, you provide an exact `partition_key` query condition.
+One field marked with `partition_key` option must be present.
+Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
 - `sort_key`
-  - the sort key of the DynamoDB table.
+  - The sort key of the DynamoDB table.
+Any name can be used for the PostgreSQL column.
 Only string sort keys are supported currently.
+The option `sort_key` must be set to the name of the sort key on the DynamoDB table.
+If the DynamoDB table has no sort key, this field can be omitted.
+Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
 - `document`
-  - a JSON-structured version of the entire DynamoDB record.
+  - JSON-structured version of the entire DynamoDB record.
+Any name can be used for the PostgreSQL column.
+One field marked with the option `ddb_document` must be present.

 So, what can you do now?
 Let's start simple, by querying a DynamoDB table: